clorden1/tableau_cleaning/README.md

 Contains cleaning.ipynb, the jupyter notebook used to process data, as well as all_2024.csv, the file used in the tableau analysis

 ### Resources
+Files used were to large to push to gitgub.com.

-Contains raw data files sourced from citibike at the following web address: https://s3.amazonaws.com/tripdata/index.html
+Raw data files sourced from citibike at the following web address: https://s3.amazonaws.com/tripdata/index.html
+- Data from NYC in January, February, and March 2024 were used in this analysis.
+Zip files used were
+    1. '202401-citibike-tripdata.csv.zip'
+    2. '202402-citibike-tripdata.csv.zip'
+    3. '202403-citibike-tripdata.csv.zip'